ThreatConnect-Inc/threatconnect-java/README.md

 # Java SDK for ThreatConnect

 ## Introduction
-This SDK wraps ThreatConnect's RESTful API and can be used to read and write entities within ThreatConnect (indicators, threats, victims, etc.).
+This SDK provides a high-level abstraction layer of the ThreatConnect&trade; RESTful API and can be used to read and write entities within ThreatConnect (indicators, threats, victims, etc.).

 > This README provides a quick-start on the Java SDK.
-For detailed documentation, visit the "Java Development" section of the ThreatConnect&trade; SDK documentation:<br/>https://threatconnect-inc.github.io/threatconnect-app-engine/
+For detailed documentation, visit the "Java Development" section of the ThreatConnect&trade; SDK documentation:<br/>https://threatconnect-inc.github.io/threatconnect-app-engine/java/sdk/start/

 ## Maven
 Add the following entries to your pom file (git clone not required):